MUSEUM AND INFORMATION CENTRE IN RIVERTON APARIMA

 EDUCATION and School Visits

-We have a large number of tamariki who visit our museum as part of a school trip, and most school groups who visit once, end up making us a regular activity in their programmes.
-A typical school visit to our museum takes 1 hour (but can take longer depending on your planned activities), and is best done using one of our local guides.
+We have a large number of tamariki who visit our museum in Riverton/Aparima as part of an educational visit with a school trip, and most school groups who visit once, end up making us a regular activity in their programmes.
+A typical school visit to our museum takes 1 hour (but can take longer depending on your planned activities), and is only allowed using one of our local guides - this helps ensure the most educational experience, and our taonga on display are respected.
 We can usually accommodate two groups of 15-20 students at any one time, but can also discuss ways to manage larger groups.

 We can provide you with:

-• An overview timeline of key phases in the South Coast’s history.
+• An overview timeline of key phases in the South Coast’s social history.

 • Table showing each exhibit’s main curriculum focus and additional relevant curriculum topics.